credentials/irma_api_server/README.md

+# IRMA verification server

+This is a server that sits between IRMA tokens such as the [card emulator app](https://github.com/credentials/irma_android_cardemu) on the one hand, and service providers on the other hand.
+Upon the request of a service provider, it requests attributes from the token and verifies their validity.
+If succesful, the service provider receives the attributes.

+The API that this server offers is described [here](https://credentials.github.io/proposals/irma-without-apdus).

 # Running the server

-The gradle build file should take care of most of the dependencies.
-However, `irma_verification_common` is not yet available in the central IRMA repository, so you'll have to manually download and install it.
+The gradle build file should take care the dependencies.
 To run the server in development mode simply call:

     gradle jettyRun

-it is set up in such a way that it will automatically reload recompile class files.
-If your IDE already uses gradle to compile them this should work out of the box.
-Otherwise, simply call

-    gradle javaCompile

-and your app will be reloaded.
-Note that this is a lot faster than simply restarting the Jetty container.

 # Generating RSA keys